Rojina99/open_cv_image_processing/README.md

 	python image_editor.py --data_path "D:/project/open_cv/data/images/inputs/green_circle.jpg" --save_dir "D:/projec/open_cv/data/save/images" --save_image "green_circle.jpg"

 All the args parameters are optional, if not given default parameters will be used.
-The default save_dir is none.So, no image is saved
+The default save_dir is none.So, no image is saved if input argument is not provided.